GoncaloLeao/Entangled-Tubes-Bin-Picking-Dataset/using-simulation-to-evaluate-a-tube-perception-algorithm-for-bin-picking/README.md

 (IEEE citation format)
 ```
-G. Leão, C. M. Costa, A. Sousa, L. P. Reis, and G. Veiga, “Using Simulation to Evaluate a Tube Perception Algorithm for Bin Picking,” Robotics, vol. 11, no. 2, p.
+G. Leão, C. M. Costa, A. Sousa, L. P. Reis, and G. Veiga, “Using Simulation to Evaluate a Tube Perception Algorithm for Bin Picking”, Robotics, vol. 11, no. 2, p.
 46, Apr.
 2021.
 ```

 (Bibtex citation)